Administrative Policies for Graduate Medical Education

 Approved by the GMEC: 7/25/05

 Step 1 - Complete the New Program Request and the Funding Documentation Template.
-Submit both forms to the GME Director for review by the Enrollment Committee.
+Submit both forms to the GME Director for review by the Expansion Committee.
 All forms must be submitted 2 weeks prior to the scheduled committee meeting in order to be considered for review.
-Please contact the GME office for the date of the next Enrollment Committee meeting.
+Please contact the GME office for the date of the next Expansion Committee meeting.

 Step 3 - The UCLA GMEC assesses the educational content, impact and objectives of the request.
 If approved by the GMEC, applicants will be notified.